arisgk/music-library-api/README.md

 # Possible Extensions

 - Complete the songs CRUD and add artists and album support
-- Add users and access management / authentication mechanism
+- Add users and access management / authentication mechanism.
+Song URLs can be [signed](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html) in order to only be available to authorized users.
 - Add push functionality using a WebSockets interface (better to be implemented as a separate WebSockets server to be able to scale horizontally independently, as WebSockets are inherently stateful)
 - Document the API using [Swagger](https://swagger.io/)
 - Add continuous integration and deployment (e.g deploy using [CircleCI](https://circleci.com/))